Topolino: Topolino giornale (1932–1949)

-In 1938, Mussolini's fascist government forbade the publishing of American stories except Disney stories (his children liked Mickey Mouse, and delayed the ban as long as possible).
+In 1938, Mussolini's fascist government forbade the publishing of American stories except Disney stories (his children liked Mickey Mouse, so Mussolini delayed the ban as long as possible).
 Topolino continued to publish Mickey Mouse stories until February 3, 1942 (#477, containing the last episode of Mickey Mouse in love trouble) when they were forced by the fascist government to stop publishing Mickey's stories.
 For two years, Mickey Mouse was replaced by Tuffolino, a human character very similar to Mickey.
-Tuffolino made his debut in Tuffolino agente di pubblicità, a remake (starring non-Disney characters) of American story Mickey Mouse, super salesman (1941).
+Tuffolino made his debut in Tuffolino agente di pubblicità, a remake (starring non-Disney characters) of the American story Mickey Mouse, super salesman (1941).
 Tuffolino and his friends (Mimma, Clara) very much resembled Mickey, Minnie and Clarabelle Cow.
 Tuffolino's stories were written by Pedrocchi and drawn by Pier Lorenzo De Vita.
 The newspaper had to cease all publications in December 1943 (#564).

 In December 1945, Mondadori resumed publication of Topolino.
 Because of the fall of fascism in Italy, Mondadori could once again publish Mickey Mouse stories by Floyd Gottfredson.
 Topolino also began publishing Donald Duck stories by Carl Barks.
 Topolino #713 published the first episode of Topolino e il cobra bianco, written by Guido Martina and drawn by Angelo Bioletto; this was the first long Italian story to be published in the newspaper.
 In 1949, Mario Gentilini, Topolinos director, decided to convert the newspaper into a pocket comic book containing only Disney stories.
-The last issue of Topolino (giornale) was #738; on April 10, 1949 the first issue of Topolino digest (libretto) format was released.
+The last issue of Topolino (giornale) was #738; on April 10, 1949, the first issue of Topolino digest (libretto) format was released.